-- In Season 2 premiere itself : Gaea telling Omega Zell is currently doing his assingned task so badly that even Sparadrap is doing better than him.
+- In Season 2 premiere itself : Gaea telling Omega Zell is currently doing his assigned task so badly that even Sparadrap is doing better than him.
 Omega Zell gets furious and says she went too far in her insults.
-Gaea briefly looks at a struggling Sparadrap and actually takes what she said back.
+Gaea briefly looks at Sparadrap who's strggling to use his staff correctly and actually takes what she said back.

 - Can't be mentionned without spoiling Season 2's premiere, but really worth it : When Sparadrap has to create a new avatar and Omega Zell (only guild member available for it at the time) refuses to help him level up, Ystos shows up to help him and invites him into the Justice guild to be able to do so.
 Once that happens, Sparadrap's first reaction tell the news to his brother who's using a laptop in the same room as him:

 Kevin: This is so cool!
 Do you know what just happened?
 I just joined the Justice guild!
 That's the most super strong guild in all Horizon 1.1!
 You must not know about it.
 You don't even know how to play.Thomas: Do you do this on purpose?